amolbarkale/amolbarkale/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-🌱 I’m currently learning :  Full Stack Web Development
+🌱 A Full Stack Web Development

 🤝 I’m looking for help with OpenSource Contributions.
-Ping me, if you can guide me.
+Ping me, if you can guide.
 Would be grateful.

-💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React, and MongoDb
+💬 *Ask me about :* Data Structures and Algorithms, JavaScript, React,  Discord.py, and MongoDb

-🥅 *2021 Goals :* Learning new things and contribute more
+🥅 *2024 Goals :* Learning new things by contributing more

 <!--  🙋‍♂️ Visit My Portfolio https://ramlala-yadav-portfolio.netlify.app